 What to do with that big bare wall?
 Turn it into a snappy feature with removable peel and stick floor tile.
 You'll need to use the vinyl stuff that stands up to water and humidity.
 Home Depot and Lowes offer different options in a wide range of textures, colors, and sizes that resemble real wood and luxurious stone.
 The Weekender shares how to fake this rustic accent wall.Continue to 6 of 21 below.

 06 of 21

 Quick and Reversible Fixes for Ugly Bathroom floors

 Disguising an ugly bathroom floor is much easier than you think.
 Interior designer, Kerra Michele, concealed hers using a water-resistant vinyl floor cloth that she custom cut to fit.

 You can also use interlocking rubber floor tiles.
 They're available in lots of colors, and the type with raised dots resembles ceramic penny round tile.
 To secure in place, use carpet tape.
 Find more bathroom ideas by Kerra Michele at Apartment Envy.Continue to 7 of 21 below.

 Modernize an Old Bathroom With Black Fixtures

 Add dramatic contrast to a white bathroom with black fixtures and accessories.
 FYI, installing a new faucet is usually an easy and also reversible update if the new fixtures fit the existing holes in the sink or countertop.
-See more photos of this pitch perfect bathroom by HomepolishContinue to 9 of 22 below.
+See more of this pitch-perfect bathroom by Homepolish.Continue to 8 of 21 below.